Veronica Malone

 Veronica Malone (formerly Peter Donovan Malone) (b.
 1949) is a former swimming coach from the United States.
 She served as the head coach and general manager for the Kansas City Blazers Swim Team in Kansas City, Kansas & Missouri from 1975 to 2010.
-During her career she coach four Olympic gold medalists: Janie Wagstaff, Catherine Fox, Scott Goldblatt and Shannon Vreeland.
+During her career she coached four Olympic gold medalists: Janie Wagstaff, Catherine Fox, Scott Goldblatt and Shannon Vreeland.
 She was recipient of the USA Swimming Award in 2001.

 Personal life and education

 Malone graduated from the University of Toledo with an Ohio teacher's degree in business education.
 She married and had three children.
 Following retirement from coaching, Malone began gender transition, and is now known as Veronica Malone.

 Career

 Coach

 While at university Malone coached swimming, three years as assistant and three years at head coach.
 From 1968 to 1975 Malone was an assistant coach at the Greater Toledo Aquatic Club.
 From 1975 to 2010 she was head coach of the Kansas City Blazers swim team.
 Other coaching roles included: